Cole Sternberg

-Cole Sternberg is an American visual artist.
-Sternberg's works are chiefly in the medium of painting, but also photography, sculpture, room installations and film.
-His work initially came to public view with the release of Cole Sternberg Paintings, a publication chronicling six years of his painting, (many made during university, and the majority of which had never before been seen by the public).
-Since then, he has been featured extensively in exhibitions in the United States and Europe.
+Cole Sternberg is a Californian visual artist.
+Sternberg's media include painting, photography, sculpture, literature, room installations and film.
+Cole Sternberg Paintings, a hardcover book released in 2008 features six years of his painting.
+The 162 page book is listed as the first public release of Sternberg's work.
+Subsequent work has been exhibited in the United States and Europe.

 Early life

-Sternberg was born in Richmond, VA and grew up in Saratoga, CA. He spent his early life drawing endlessly, but hated the concept of being told how to perceive art, hence his educational pursuits led to B.A. degrees from Villanova University in business, and a Juris Doctor from American University.
+Sternberg was born in Richmond, VA and grew up in Saratoga, CA. He spent his early life drawing endlessly, but disliked the concept of being told how to perceive art, hence his educational pursuits led to B.A. degrees from Villanova University in business, and a Juris Doctor from American University.
 While at American, Sternberg received the university's Highest Award for Scholarship at the Graduate Level.
 He hung oil paintings in a bar in his spare time as a student at American.